How Kofi Akpaloo met his wife will shock you

 “It was love at first sight when I saw her at the bank.
 I couldn’t help but admire her corporate elegance” Mr. Akpaloo said.

-The love struck politician said he intentionally bumped into the lady just to have an opportunity to talk to her.
+The love-struck politician said he intentionally bumped into the lady to have an opportunity to talk to her.

 “I intentionally made a move to break the ice by ‘accidentally’ bumping into her.
 Sometimes, you have to create the opportunity.
 From there, we began dating and eventually got married” he added.

-Mr. Akpaloo said he later traveled to the United States, and within six months, she joined him, had six children and the rest was history.
+Mr. Akpaloo said he later travelled to the United States, and within six months, she joined him, had six children and the rest was history.

 The LPG leader eulogised his wife for being a pillar and a wonderful partner in his life.